Big East Coast storm to brush D.C. area with snow Friday into early Saturday

 Snow amounts

 In the immediate D.C. area, models generally project between 1 and 2 inches.
-However, some of that snow falls when temperatures are above freezing during the day Friday when it would melt.
+However, some of that snow could fall when temperatures are above freezing during the day Friday, when it would melt.

 Here’s how much different models simulate for the District: